Gonzales, Louisiana: History

 But the residents continued to protest and persuaded the Louisiana Legislature to pass a law requiring railroad companies to name their railroad stations the same as the local post offices.

 Gonzales was laid out and subdivided in 1906.
 It was officially incorporated as a village in 1922.
 Joseph Gonzales was elected as the first mayor.
 The village continued to grow, with transportation improved by construction of Airline Highway.

 Governor Earl K. Long proclaimed Gonzales as a town in 1952, during his term.
 The town held its first Jambalaya Festival in 1968.
 Governor John J. McKeithen marked the occasion by proclaiming Gonzales as the "Jambalaya Capital of the World".

 Following the growth of industrial corporations in the area, the town was chartered by the state legislature as a city in 1977.

 Gonzales became better known in 2005, after the widespread destruction caused by Hurricane Katrina.
 The National Guard, and HSUS and other animal rescue groups, established their bases at the fairground in Gonzales.
 This became their main search and rescue headquarters, as well as the site for holding pets pending return to their families; the animals were rescued from New Orleans and many other locations.
 Some people were reunited with their lost pets at this site.

+In 2024, the City of Gonzales saw the election its first African-American Mayor, Timothy “Tim” Riley along with its first female council members; Terri Lambert and Cynthia Gray James.
+James would also go down in history as the city’s first minority female to be elected to public office.